 Then there is the cross cut on top.
 Some source say the cross is made in the top to ward off the Devil and protect the household. (source: Abigail’s bakery).
 Others say it’s so that the bread can be divided easily.

-How To Make This Whole Wheat Irish Soda Bread
+How To Make This Irish Brown Bread

-Start by pre-heating your oven to 375°F degrees.
+Start by pre-heating your oven to 375ยฐF degrees.
 Line a cookie sheet with parchment paper or a silicone baking mat.

 And you can make this bread in your stand mixer all in one bowl.
-After you have measured all your dry ingredients into the bowl, you want to add softened butter to the dry ingredients.
+After you have measured all your dry ingredients into the bowl.

 Pro Tip: If you forgot to take the butter out early (I do this all the time, so I hear ya) then here are 3 fast ways to soften your butter.